Here are some facts about a natural disaster, tuberculosis.

 Smoking for years or decades

 Smokers, or the vast majority of them, don’t quit merely as a result of the blandishments of the anti-smoking lobby after smoking a few cigarettes or after smoking for some weeks or months.
 Typically, once they start, many smokers continue smoking for years or decades.
 Then they may realise, having contemplated for the thousandth time the horrible pictures on the cigarette packs, that they had better quit.
-So they do it—often with a struggle involving a number of so-called quit attempts and in many cases with using nicotine maintenance therapy, prescription drugs, attending stop-smoking clinics, hypnosis, etc. Then they quit—but are often at risk of relapse back to smoking.
+So they do it, often with a struggle involving a number of so-called quit attempts and in many cases with using nicotine maintenance therapy, prescription drugs, attending stop smoking clinics, undergoing hypnosis, etc. Then they quit, but are often at risk of relapse to smoking.

 The cumulative damage to the smoker’s DNA after decades of daily exposure to the poisons in cigarette smoke may result in the development of lung cancer even years after quitting.
 (In contrast, the risk of strokes and heart attacks will probably decrease after some years to that of someone who’s never smoked.)

-And here’s the other problem.
-Before the tobacco controllers give themselves a pat on the back, they should consider the plight of those unfortunate people who are still smoking in spite of all the effort that has gone into effecting the bulleted points above.
+And here’s another problem.
+Before the tobacco controllers give themselves a pat on the back, they should consider the plight of those unfortunates who are still smoking in spite of all the effort that has gone into effecting the bulleted points above.

-In 2016, 15.8% of adults in the UK smoked; by 2017 this had fallen to 15.1% (Office for National Statistics), a decline of 0.7% per year.
+In 2016, 15.8 per cent of adults in the UK smoked.
+By 2017 this had fallen to 15.1 per cent (Office for National Statistics), a decline of 0.7 per cent per year.
 If this rate of reduction continues it would take 22 years for the smoking prevalence to reach zero.
 But this only looks at current smokers.
 We also need to consider the more than 200,000 children aged 11 to 15 who start smoking every year in the UK.
 (Various sources.)

 Concern for failed hope, unnatural disaster, and insanity

 This is the whole problem: smoking is legal in most parts of the world.
-And that is why more than seven million people in the world die from a smoking-related disease every year.
+And that is why more than 7 million people in the world die from a smoking-related disease every year.

 Text © Gabriel Symonds